DFE-Digital/register-early-career-teachers-public/documentation/parity-check.md

 - The `/api/v3/statements` endpoint will be paginated (so all pages are requested in the parity check).
 - The other request to `/api/v3/statements` will append query parameters, so the request will be to `/api/v3/statements?filter[cohort]=2021`.
-- The final `get` endpoint has a dynamic path ID; there must be a method `statement_id` in the `RequestBuilder` service that will be called and interpolated into the path as the `:id` parameter.
+- The final `get` endpoint has a dynamic path ID; there must be a method `statement_id` in the `DynamicRequestContent` that will be called and interpolated into the path as the `:id` parameter.
-- The `post` endpoint defines a dynamic body for the request; there must be a method `example_statement_body` in the `RequestBuilder` that will be called and passed as request body.
+- The `post` endpoint defines a dynamic body for the request; there must be a method `example_statement_body` in the `DynamicRequestContent` that will be called and passed as request body.

 ### Tokens